 Why do you believe engaging in science, technology, engineering and maths (STEM) is important to New Zealand?
 He aha a STEM (pūtaiao, hangarau, pūkaha, pāngarau) e whai take ana ki Aotearoa?

 STEM is such an integral part of everyday life, whether we are aware of it or not.
 The more a person is able to fully understand the ins and outs of a specific issue, the better they are equipped to make an informed decision.

 Unfortunately today much of the media, especially in the nutrition space, misses the point by not investigating the wider evidence base on a topic or putting things into context for New Zealanders.
 This can make it incredibly challenging for the general public to work out which messages they should be listening to.
 For trusted nutrition advice, I’d recommending turning to the experts (such as Registered Dietitians), rather than the paper, an unqualified blogger or Google.

-Angela Berrill is a NZ Registered dietitian, owner of ABC Nutrition (nutrition consultancy business) and National Nutrition Advisor at the Heart Foundation.
+Angela Berrill is a NZ Registered dietitian and the founder and owner of ABC Nutrition.
 Angela is passionate about educating the public about the importance of good nutrition and is regularly called on to share her expertise and opinions by the media.
-You can follow Angela on Facebook, Twitter or Instagram.
+You can follow Angela on Facebook, Twitter or Instagram

 This profile is part of our series of girls and women in STEM.